ahmed-ateya1/TwitterClone-API/README.md

 - **Profiles**: Users can manage their profiles with profile pictures and personal details.
 - **Notifications**: Real-time notification system for likes, comments, and followers.
 - **User Connections**: Follow and unfollow users with real-time follower updates.

 ### Real-time Features:
-SignalR is used to update the following in real-time:
+Using **SignalR**, real-time updates are provided for:
 - Total comments on tweets.
 - Total likes on tweets and comments.
-- Total Unreaded notifications.
+- Total unread notifications.
-- Followers and following updates.
+- Follower and following updates.

 ### API Endpoints: